Intellivision Amico: Accessories

 Announced accessories include a bag to hold the console, a sleeve to protect the controller and ten themed packs of three controller skins.

 Games

-According to Tallarico, all games for the Amico will be both single player and multiplayer, with local cooperative play.
-Six games will come included with the Amico, and more than 20 additional games are expected to be available at launch.
-Five of the six included games have been announced as Skiing, Astrosmash, Shark!
+According to Tallarico, all games for the Amico would have been both single player and multiplayer, with local cooperative play.
+Six games were expected to have come included with the Amico, and more than 20 additional games announced to be available at launch.
+Five of the six included games were announced to have been Skiing, Astrosmash, Shark!
 Shark!, Cornhole, and Farkle, with the sixth game being a party game.
-Digitally downloaded games will generally be priced at $9.99 (€8.49) or less, while physical copies of games will be available at retail for US$19.99 (€17.99).
-In July 2021, the first 50,000 run of physical game products for both Europe and North America were manufactured.
+Digitally downloaded games were to be priced at $9.99 (€8.49) or less, while physical copies of games were to have been available at retail for US$19.99 (€17.99).
+In July 2021, the first 50,000 run of physical game products for both Europe and North America were manufactured but did not contain actual games.